Everything Everywhere All at Once

-|Lowest Recommended Age:||Middle School|
+|Lowest Recommended Age:||High School|

-|Violence/ Scariness:||Extended comic-book/action peril and violence, characters injured and killed|
+|Violence/ Scariness:||Extended fantasy-style action and peril, characters injured and killed|

 |Date Released to Theaters:||April 1, 2022|